Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Department of Construction requested the Department of Natural Resources and Environment and the People's Committees of districts, towns, and Thu Duc City to strengthen inspection and supervision of wastewater treatment of production and business establishments before discharging into the drainage system.
 During the process of maintaining and dredging the drainage system, if restaurant owners are found to have not installed a grease trap system before connecting to the drainage system, the maintenance unit and local authorities will coordinate to handle the situation.

-The streets are flooded because waste clogs the drains.
+The streets are flooded because of waste clogging the drains.

-Many readers (BÐ) said that they still witness many restaurants and shops dumping grease and waste directly into the sewers every day.
-"I see many restaurants, especially on the sidewalks, after cooking, they step out and pour the excess grease down the drain.
-The grease after cooking has thickened and become very thick, so when poured down the drain, it will still go down, but whether it will flow away or not is uncertain.
-But one thing is for sure, if it floats, mixed with trash and plastic bags, the drain will become clogged," BÐ Uvland observed.
+Many readers (BÐ) said that every day they still witness many restaurants directly dumping grease and waste into the sewer.
+"I see many restaurants, especially on the sidewalk, after cooking, they step out and pour the excess grease down the drain.
+The grease after cooking has thickened, so when poured down the drain, it will still go down, but whether it will flow away is uncertain.
+But one thing is for sure, if it keeps floating, mixed with trash and plastic bags, the drain will be clogged," BÐ Uvland observed.

-Mr. Hoang Cong Nhu affirmed: "Many restaurants and eateries do not have grease pits.
+Real estate agent Hoang Cong Nhu affirmed: "Many restaurants and eateries do not have grease pits.
 Most of them discharge directly into the sewer.
-If the Department of Construction and the Department of Natural Resources and Environment go and inspect, they will definitely see."
+The Department of Construction and the Department of Natural Resources and Environment will definitely find this when they go to inspect."

-From there, this BD commented: "To prevent restaurants from dumping grease and leftover food into the sewer, I suggest that when granting food business licenses, the Department of Construction and the Department of Natural Resources and Environment must come down to inspect.
+From there, this BD commented: "In order to prevent restaurants from dumping grease and leftover food into the sewer, I suggest that when granting food business licenses, the Department of Construction and the Department of Natural Resources and Environment must come down to inspect.
 Food businesses must build a grease treatment system.
 If they have not done so, I suggest they stop operating."

-BÐ believes that once grease waste is identified as one of the causes of clogged drainage systems, the authorities need to come up with a plan to completely handle it.
+BĐ believes that once grease waste is identified as one of the causes of clogged drainage systems, the authorities need to come up with a plan to completely handle it.
 "The cost of grease separators is not high, completely within the reach of restaurants.
-The Department of Construction has instructed food and beverage establishments to install grease separators, so please follow that and do not discharge directly," said BÐ Hanso.
+The Department of Construction has instructed food and beverage establishments to install grease separators, so just follow that and please do not discharge directly," BĐ Hanso said.

 Meanwhile, BÐ Liem proposed sanctions: "Discharging grease into the sewer is unacceptable.
-People who do business for profit but affect the environment, the management agency should have sanctions for them".
+If people do business for profit and affect the environment, the management agency should have sanctions for them."
 Similarly, BÐ G76 supported the penalty solution: "Punish heavily, we cannot let shops dump waste so easily.
-Not only shops but also from apartments to townhouses, and street vendors, who discharge waste without thinking.
+Not only shops but also apartments, townhouses, and street vendors, who discharge waste without any sense.
 Looking at the act of dumping grease and pots of broth directly into the sewer, we can immediately see the harm.
-On rainy days, big or small, it makes the environmental sanitation workers work hard, even dangerously, when they have to dive to clear the sewers".
+On rainy days, big or small, it makes the environmental sanitation workers work hard, even dangerously, when they have to dive to clear the sewers."

 * Why are there roads that have not been built for a long time and do not flood when it rains, but now they flood when it rains?
-Thinking back to these roads, there used to be no trash at the drains, but now they are covered with trash.
+Thinking back to the past, there was no trash at the drains on these roads, but now they are covered with trash.

 Truong Hao

-* Not only does it cause flooding on rainy days, on sunny days anyone passing through these manholes must cover their noses because of the stench coming from the sewers.
+* Not only does it cause flooding on rainy days, on sunny days anyone passing by these manholes must cover their noses because of the stench coming from the sewers.

 Vu Thanh

 * Dealing with these restaurants and food establishments is very simple.
-Just place a surveillance camera nearby and you will immediately catch the scene of grease being dumped into the sewer.
+Just place a surveillance camera nearby and you will immediately catch the scene of grease being dumped into the drain.

 82828